Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

-# What I learned From The Course
+# What I Learned From The Course
 This is NOT an exhaustive description, but the most valuable knowledge I gained.

 ## Flowing Through Splunk & Elk